 Solutions journalism is news about how communities and organizations are responding to social and environmental problems.
 This collection contains solutions stories about innovations to make cities more walkable, including San Francisco approving a project to redesign a "high-injury corridor" into a car-free zone for pedestrians, transit and bicycles.
 Another explains the plan in Oslo, Norway to ban all cars from its city center by 2019 in order to promote pedestrian traffic.
-In Copenhagen planners are using big data analysis to best allocate resources supporting pedestrians and bicycles.
+In Copenhagen, planners are using big data analysis to best allocate resources supporting pedestrians and bicycles.
 Several areas, including New York City, San Paulo and Barcelona, have implemented creative and cost-effective measures to increase walkability.
 This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions and is featured in the Campus Ecochallenge.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.